What Is Ethos? An In-Depth Look at the User-Centric Cryptocurrency

 Built for Regulatory Compliance

 Ethos billing themselves as an asset management platform means they understand most cryptocurrencies are tradable securities.
 According to most experts, it’s only a matter of time until the cryptocurrency market gets regulated.

 Ethos is building their platform with compliance in mind.
 They’re U.S.-based, so they’re focusing on North American securities law.
-The fiat gateway will come with built-in KYC and AML measures.
-However, operating a basic wallet still won’t require identity verification.
+The fiat gateway comes with built-in KYC and AML measures.
+However, operating a basic wallet still doesn’t require identity verification.

 You’ll also be able to easily export your account activity to make tax reporting easier.